-Be aware of this bad timing.
+Be aware of the bad timing.
 Take your time and expand your searches.
-“Our best advice would be to give yourself longer for the shopping process and recognize it will take time to find the best intersection between what a consumer wants to buy and the budget they have allocated to the purchase,” says Stephanie Brinley, principal automotive analyst at IHS Markit.
+“Our best advice would be to give yourself longer for the shopping process and recognize it will take time to find the best intersection between what a consumer wants to buy and the budget they have allocated to the purchase,” says Stephanie Brinley, principal of automotive analyst at IHS Markit.

 Be patient, but sharp